-- 1. The street cross-section for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
-Additional detail is provided in the BUD. - Includes Major Pedestrian vs. Major Bicycle corridor, Neighborhood Pedestrian vs. Neighborhood Bicycle corridor, or Local Pedestrian vs. Local Bicycle corridor. - 3.
-Includes Major Pedestrian vs. Neighborhood or Local Bicycle corridor, or Neighborhood Pedestrian vs. Local Bicycle corridor. - 4.
-Includes Major Bicycle vs. Neighborhood or Local Pedestrian corridor, or Neighborhood Bicycle vs. Local Pedestrian corridor - Local Streets that carry less than 500 vehicles per day are candidates for shared street treatments in lieu of this process - D. Conditions of Approval.
+- The street cross-section for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
+Additional detail is provided in the BUD. - Includes Major Pedestrian vs. Major Bicycle corridor, Neighborhood Pedestrian vs. Neighborhood Bicycle corridor, or Local Pedestrian vs. Local Bicycle corridor. - Includes Major Pedestrian vs. Neighborhood or Local Bicycle corridor, or Neighborhood Pedestrian vs. Local Bicycle corridor. - Includes Major Bicycle vs. Neighborhood or Local Pedestrian corridor, or Neighborhood Bicycle vs. Local Pedestrian corridor - Local Streets that carry less than 500 vehicles per day are candidates for shared street treatments in lieu of this process - D. Conditions of Approval.
 The city may deny, approve, or approve a development proposal with conditions needed to meet operations, structural, and safety standards and provide the necessary right-of-way and improvements to ensure consistency with the city's Transportation System Plan.
 Improvements required as a condition of development approval, when not voluntarily accepted by the applicant, shall be roughly proportional to the impact of the development on public facilities.
-Findings in the development approval shall indicate how the required improvements are directly related and roughly proportional to the impact.

-E. Fee in Lieu.
+Findings in the development approval shall indicate how the required improvements are directly related and roughly proportional to the impact. - E. Fee in Lieu.
 The city may require the applicant to pay a fee in lieu of constructing required frontage improvements, consistent with Section 14.44.70 - Fee in Lieu Option.

 Staff: Subsection added per Reference 12, of Tech Memo #12, by Angelo Planning Group, dated 12/8/21.
 Creates an appealable land use process for permitting deviations to minimum street crosssections adopted in the Transportation System Plan.
-Purpose language clarified per follow-up review by Angelo Planning Group regarding the transportation standards that can be varied using this procedure.